imNel/next-css-scaffold/README.md

 - custom headers for scss files
 - CI/CD for updating package in npm
 - restrict name to react component naming conventions
-- Use typescript paths instead of relative paths in generation
-- remove js support (boohoo)